-- Get enough sleep - sleeping helps to repair your body and relax your mind.
-Restless and tiredness will increase your stress and get irritated easily.
-On the other hand, if you are stressed you cannot get sound sleep.
+- Make sure you get adequate sleep - As sleep deprivation dramatically impairs your body's ability to handle stress.
+Sleeping helps to repair your body and relax your mind.
+Restless and tiredness will increase your stress and get irritated quickly.
+On the other hand, if you are stressed, you cannot get sound sleep.

-- Breathing techniques, helps relax, train your heart and help to relieve stress.
-Sit in a convenient posture, close your eyes, place the palm on the abdomen, and slowly breathe in through the nose (the abdomen should expand).
-Rhythmically breathes in, breathes out, and absorbs the airflow in and out.
-Repeat it for 5 to 10 cycles; you can feel the difference in your relaxed mental state at the end.
+- Practicing Pranayama - Breathing techniques helps relax, train your heart, and help to relieve stress.
+Sit in a comfortable posture, close your eyes, place the palm on the abdomen, and slowly breathe in through the nose (the abdomen should expand).
+Rhythmically breathes in, breathes out, and listen to the airflow in and out.
+Repeat it for 5 to 10 cycles; you can feel the difference in your relaxed mental state.

-- Yoga nidra means "yogic sleep" or "sleep of the yogis"; it works very effectively on mental-resolve, will power, resolutions and provides physical and mental calmness thus useful for insomnias.
+- Yoga Nidra - means "Yogic sleep" or "sleep of the yogis"; it works very effectively on mental-resolve, will power, resolutions and provides physical and mental calmness thus useful for insomniacs.
 Yoga Nidra helps in restoring harmony by way of relaxation.

-- Eye palming is the practice by Indians and Chinese for thousands of years; it can relax eyestrain, eye fatigue, and mental stress.
-Indian Yogis & Chinese Taoists practiced eye palmed for thousands of years.
+- Eye Palming is the practice by Indians and Chinese for thousands of years; it can relax eyestrain, eye fatigue, and mental stress.
+Indian Yogis & Chinese Taoists practiced eye palming for thousands of years.
 It is very much beneficial for eye relaxation.

 - Social connectedness - Social support seems to affect our balance of hormones.
 Social connection and support are increasing levels of oxytocin hormone.
 It reduces anxiety levels and stimulates the parasympathetic nervous calming down response.